jeog/TOSDataBridge/README.md

 - **/sigs**

-    The detached signature for each binary; sha256 checksums for binaries, signatures, and the jeog.dev public key
+    The detached signature for each binary; sha256 checksums for binaries, signatures, and the jeog.dev public key **all branches EXCEPT master**

 - **/res**